operasoftware/devopera/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 When dealing with premium multimedia content, you'll encounter technologies like adaptive bitrate streaming (ABR), which allows for smooth video playback by dynamically adjusting the bitrate, and digital rights management (DRM).

 Below you can find the list of supported ABR formats and their combinations with DRM, together with simple examples how to correctly use such videos into your application.
 Please note that the actual support may slightly differ, depending on specific video stream parameters, firmware versions and device generations.
-It is also important that not all devices TV Store runs at support ABD and DRM.
+It is also important to note that not all devices the Opera TV Store runs on support ABD and DRM.

-Adaptive bitrate streaming formats supported in the Opera TV Store are:
+Adaptive bitrate streaming formats supported in the Opera TV Store are as follows:

-- HTTP Live Streaming (HLS) - VOD and Live profiles,
+- HTTP Live Streaming (HLS) - VOD and Live profiles
-- Microsoft Smooth Streaming (MSS) - VOD and Live profiles,
+- Microsoft Smooth Streaming (MSS) - VOD and Live profiles
 - MPEG-DASH - Live profile only (recommended)

-DRM format supported in the Opera TV Store is Microsoft PlayReady 1.2 in combination with the Smooth Streaming (MSS) (recommended) or MPEG-DASH.
+The DRM format supported in the Opera TV Store is Microsoft PlayReady 1.2 in combination with MSS (recommended) or MPEG-DASH.

 ### Using HTTP Live Streaming (HLS)

+Technical details are as follows:

-- VOD and Live profiles are supported,
+- VOD and Live profiles are supported
-- HLS version 3 specification up to and including Panthos 06,
+- HLS version 3 specification up to and including Panthos 06
-- Streamed over HTTP or AES 128 bit encrypted HTTPS,
+- Streamed over HTTP or AES 128 bit encrypted HTTPS
-- MPEG2TS as a container,
+- container format is MPEG2TS
-- Source pointing to a m3u8 playlist,
+- Source pointing to a m3u8 playlist
-- Source type set to `application/vnd.apple.mpegurl`,
+- Source type set to `application/vnd.apple.mpegurl`
-- At some devices HLS playback may be terminated if HLS stream is broken,
+- On some devices HLS playback may be terminated if HLS stream is broken

-- Example player code:
+Example player code:

 	<video controls="">
 		<source type="application/vnd.apple.mpegurl"
 			src="http://example.com/videofile.m3u8"></source>
 	</video>

 ### Using Microsoft Smooth Streaming (MSS)

+Technical details are as follows:

-- VOD and Live profiles are supported,
+- VOD and Live profiles are supported
-- Version 1.0 of the specification,
+- Version 1.0 of the specification
-- MP4 as a container,
+- container format is MP4
-- Source pointing to the MSS manifest file,
+- Source pointing to the MSS manifest file
-- Source type set to `application/vnd.ms-sstr+xml`,
+- Source type set to `application/vnd.ms-sstr+xml`
-- PlayReady protected content can be supported here,
+- PlayReady content is supported here:
-	- Such content can be embedded with the ProtectionHeader inside the MSS manifest,
+	- PlayReady content can be embedded with `ProtectionHeader` inside the MSS manifest
-	- Some device may not support Security Levels (content with any security level required is played),
+	- Some devices may not support Security Levels (content with any security level required is played)
-	- DRM errors are signaled by the MediaError element of the video tag,
+	- DRM errors are signaled by the `MediaError` element of the video tag

-- Example player code:
+Example player code:

 	<video controls="">
 		<source type="application/vnd.ms-sstr+xml"
 			src="http://example.com/videofile.ssm/Manifest"></source>
 	</video>

 ### Using MPEG-DASH

+Technical details are as follows:

 - Only Live profile is supported.
-VOD functionality can be still achieved by using Live profile,
+VOD functionality can be still achieved by using Live profile
-- MP4 as a continer,
+- container format is MP4
-- Source pointing to the MPD manifest,
+- Source pointing to the MPD manifest
-- Source type set to `application/dash+xml`,
+- Source type set to `application/dash+xml`
-- PlayReady protected content will be supported here by future devices,
+- PlayReady content will be supported here by future devices
-	- Such content can be embeded with the ContentProtection element as defined by the reactive licence acquisition method,
+	- Such content can be embeded with the `ContentProtection` element as defined by the reactive licence acquisition method
-	- Some device may not support Security Levels (content with any security level required is played),
+	- Some device may not support Security Levels (content with any security level required is played)
-	- DRM errors are signaled by the MediaError element of the video tag,
+	- DRM errors are signaled by the `MediaError` element of the video tag

-- Example player code:
+Example player code:

 	<video controls="">
 		<source type="application/dash+xml"
 			src="http://example.com/videofile.isml/videofile.mpd"></source>
 	</video>

 ## Testing

 [Opera TV Emulator][1] supports the above audio and video formats but without ABR and DRM.
 You can test H.264 streaming or audio playback in your application with it.
-Please note that — because of licensing reasons — the H.264 codecs are not installed by default.
+Please note that because of licensing reasons the H.264 codecs are not installed by default.
 See the [emulator’s user guide][2] for information of how to install these codecs.

-Since the [Opera TV Emulator][1] doesn't support any ABR no DRM formats, the only way to test such streams in your application is to use a retail device.
+Since the [Opera TV Emulator][1] doesn’t support any ABR or DRM formats, the only way to test such streams in your application is to use a retail device.
 We recommend to use Sony Blue-ray Disc Players 2013 or 2014 models e.g. BDP-S1100 or BDP-S1200.
 For more info on how to test your app inside the Opera TV Store see [our article][4] about it.

 [1]: http://www.operasoftware.com/products/tv-emulator
 [2]: http://dev.opera.com/tv/opera-tv-emulator/#h264-codec
 [3]: http://dev.opera.com/articles/view/introduction-html5-video/
 [4]: http://dev.opera.com/tv/testing-your-app-inside-opera-tv-store/